kubawini/rc-hw1/README.md

 ![img_8.png](img_8.png)

 The cutting line is hardly visible, so the algorithm served its purpose.
-After uncommenting a fragment in `stitch` function (~line 348), one can see wher the line was drawn.
+After uncommenting a fragment in `stitch` function (~line 348), one can see where the line was drawn.

 ![img_9.png](img_9.png)